Generation and Simplicity in the Airplane Rearrangement Group: Introduction

 In this paper we study the group $T_A$ of rearrangements of the Airplane limit space depicted in Figure \ref{fig_A_limit_space}, which is homeomorphic to a fractal known as the Airplane Julia set.
 We prove that $T_A$ is generated by natural copies of both Thompson's groups $F$ and $T$, hence $T_A$ is finitely generated.
 Then we focus our attention on the commutator subgroup of $T_A$, proving in particular that it is simple, finitely generated and infinite index in $T_A$.
 More precisely, we prove the results collected in the following theorem:

 \textbf{Main Theorem.} \emph{The group $T_A$ is finitely generated and its commutator subgroup $[T_A, T_A]$ is simple and finitely generated.
 Moreover, $T_A \simeq [T_A, T_A] \rtimes \mathbb{Z}$.}

-The theorem above shows unexpected behavior in the world of generalized Thompson groups, since $T_A$ is a finitely generated group whose commutator subgroup is infinite index and finitely generated.
-To the best of the author's knowledge, in all other known cases of finitely generated Thompson groups whose commutator subgroup has been studied and shown to be infinite index, the commutator subgroups have also been proven to be infinitely generated: this is, in fact, true for for Thompson's group $F$, the Cleary golden ratio group $F_\tau$ (\cite{burillo2021irrationalslope}), generalized Thompson groups $F_n$ and more generally finitely generated Stein groups over the unit interval $[0,1]$ (see \cite{Stein1992GroupsOP}), since the commutator subgroup in all these groups has support bounded away from $0$ and $1$ and so the standard argument to show infinite generation works out (we will use it too in Proposition~\ref{proposition_E_finitely_generated} below for a special subgroup of $[T_A, T_A]$).
+This result shows uncommon behavior in the world of generalized Thompson groups, since $T_A$ is a finitely generated group whose commutator subgroup is infinite index and finitely generated.
+In several known cases of finitely generated Thompson groups whose commutator subgroup has been studied and shown to be infinite index, the commutator subgroups have also been proved to be infinitely generated: this is, in fact, true for for Thompson's group $F$, the Cleary golden ratio group $F_\tau$ (\cite{burillo2021irrationalslope}), generalized Thompson groups $F_n$ and more generally finitely generated Stein groups over the unit interval $[0,1]$ (see \cite{Stein1992GroupsOP}), since the commutator subgroup in all these groups has support bounded away from $0$ and $1$ and so the standard argument to show infinite generation works out (we will use it too in Proposition~\ref{proposition_E_finitely_generated} for a special subgroup of $[T_A, T_A]$).
+One notable exception is given by certain topological full groups associated to irreducible shifts of finite type (the groups $\llbracket G_{\varphi_k} \rrbracket$ discussed at the end of \cite{MR3377390}), although these groups are much more ``$V$-like'', whereas $T_A$ is arguably more ``$T$-like''.

 We also show that $T$ contains an isomorphic copy of $T_A$, and we prove that $T_A$ includes an unexpected natural copy of the Basilica rearrangement group $T_B$ studied in \cite{belk2016rearrangement}.
 Moreover, we study an infinitely generated subgroup $E$ of the commutator subgroup of $T_A$ and we investigate its transitivity properties, which then extend to both $T_A$ and $[T_A, T_A]$.